neburtron/Lord-Game/README.md

 Temp script made for Conversation.py.
 Conversation.py calls a function in it with the chatlog array the LLM is given.
 Right now it just saves a file with that data, but this script is going to be responsible for starting or doing the 2nd part of the turn.

 #### Other Files

-Saves
-I'm going to deal with / remove this later.
-Old work for game saves.

 Conversation_Start_Prompt.txt
 This is the prompt used for telling the LLM instances created by Conversation.py what it should be doing.